With the TwLetteratura method you can read and comment on cultural contents collectively through Betwyll and Twitter.

 - educate in the reading practice and stimulate the passion for books, works of art, and culture;

 - teach the rules of synthetic writing;

-We invite you to use the TwLetteratura method to realize your cultural projects according to the following conditions: you must quote this sentence to make the ownership of the method explicit; you cannot employ the method for commercial purposes, you will not modify its main characteristics: “TwLetteratura method, invented by Paolo Costa, Edoardo Montenegro e Pierluigi Vaccaneo, is published under Creative Commons (Attribution – Not Commercial – Share in the same way) license on twletteratura.org website”.
+We invite you to use the TwLetteratura method to realize your cultural projects at the following conditions: you must quote the sentence below to make the ownership of the method explicit; you cannot use the method for commercial purposes, you cannot modify its distinctive features: “The TwLetteratura method, invented by Paolo Costa, Edoardo Montenegro and Pierluigi Vaccaneo, is published under the Creative Commons (Attribution – Not Commercial – Share in the same way) license on the website twletteratura.org“.